DataReportRe/DFEG/reproducing_ICSE2024_results.md

 ```
 $python3 extract_datas.py
 ```
-in the "results/paper_dates" without need to rerun "./dfeg" to analysis datas for paper.
+in the "results/paper_dates" without need to rerun "dfeg" to analysis datas for paper.